How to take effective breaks (and be more productive)

 - Tidy up a part of your room.

-- Lie down your eyes closed or nap.
+- Lie down with your eyes closed or nap.

 - Stand up and stretch.